 The south of Chile offers ideal conditions for the production of eFuels, with the wind blowing for around 270 days a year and enabling the wind turbines to operate at full capacity.
 Punta Arenas is also located close to the Strait of Magellan.
 From the port of Cabo Negro, the synthetic eFuel can be transported just like traditional fuels all over the world, and be distributed using the existing infrastructure.

-Porsche is working towards a CO2-neutral balance sheet across the entire value chain by 2030.
-This also includes a CO2-neutral usage phase for future all-electric models.
+Porsche is working towards a CO₂-neutral balance sheet across the entire value chain by 2030.
+This also includes a CO₂-neutral usage phase for future all-electric models.
 Synthetic fuels supplement electromobility and are part of the sports car manufacturer’s sustainability strategy.
 Porsche has already invested over 100 million USD in the development and production of eFuels.
 For example, the sports car manufacturer invested 75 million USD in HIF Global LLC in April 2022.
-This company plans, builds and operates eFuel plants in Chile, USA and Australia.
+It is planning future industrial-scale eFuels plants at global locations such as Chile, the USA (Texas), and Australia (Tasmania).
+The eFuels pilot plant 'Haru Oni' in southern Chile is operated by the subsidiary HIF Chile.